 Find out about assistive technology and products to help you hear speech better.

 What to do if you need your hearing aids repairing or adjusting

 You may be able to get an appointment to have your hearing aids repaired or adjusted but this will depend on what needs doing, and the availability of your hearing aid provider.

 What to do if you’re waiting for hearing aids to be fitted

-Many audiology providers are trying to book face to face appointments where they can, but some providers are experiencing long waiting times.
+Many audiology services are trying to book face to face appointments where they can, but some services are experiencing long waiting times.